NHL roundup: Jackets rebound, even series with Lightning

 In just his second game since suffering a broken leg in January, Dougie

-Hamilton scored with 11:30 remaining to break a tie, and "visiting" Carolina
+Hamilton scored with 11:30 remaining to break a tie, and Carolina defeated

-defeated Boston in Game 2 of the Eastern Conference first-round series in
+Boston in Game 2 of the Eastern Conference first-round series in Toronto to

 Hamilton's goal was set up by Martin Necas' second assist of the game.
 Necas